QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/nav/index.md

 <div class="row row-cols-md-2"><div>

 Android activities are pilled up in something called the "back stack".
-In older devices, users can use the "back arrow" to go back to a previous activity.
-The current intent is popped out, and the previous activity is started again.
+On older devices, users can use the "back arrow" to "go back": the current activity is popped out, and we load the previous one.
 If there are none, then the app is terminated.

 ![img.png](_images/android_back_stack.png)
 </div><div>

 It's always the activity at the top that is shown to the user.

 At the end of the example, we got two instances of "MainActivity".
 It's important to consider if this behavior is acceptable or not.
-If not, you should pass flags to your Intent using [Intent#addFlags](https://developer.android.com/reference/android/content/Intent.html#flags).
+If not, you should pass flags to your [Intent](#intents) using [Intent#addFlags](https://developer.android.com/reference/android/content/Intent.html#flags).

 👉 For instance, if the user logs out, he should not be able to press "back", and go back to the "connected area".